Environment

 Back to the coast and a few miles south of Aldeburgh lies the unspoilt village of Orford, its magnificent castle keep silently watching over quaint streets and pretty yachts.
 River trips are available from the quay, heading out around the RSPB reserve of Havergate Island and up river towards Aldeburgh.

 North of Aldeburgh good swimming can be had at Dunwich during the summer, and the town’s fascinating history can be discovered in the museum.
 Southwold, although some 20 miles from Blaxhall, is well within reach for an afternoon jaunt and is home to the finest brewery on the planet, Adnams.
+Arguably the best place to enjoy a pint of Adnams is The Blaxhall Ship, the best pub in Blaxhall.

 Also in the vicinity there is a gym/sports centre at Rendlesham, and Tunstall village hall has badminton courts.
 Leiston has both a sports centre and swimming pool, and further facilities can be found in Woodbridge.